 CLUSTER BY

-Cluster By is a short-cut for both Distribute By and Sort By.
+is a short-cut for both DISTRIBUTE BY

-CLUSTER BY x ensures each of N reducers gets non-overlapping ranges, then sorts by those ranges at the reducers.
+ensures each of N reducers gets non-overlapping ranges, then sorts by those ranges at the reducers.

-Ordering : Global ordering between multiple reducers.
+Ordering: Global ordering between multiple reducers.

 Outcome: N or more sorted files with non-overlapping ranges.